athol-m/PoetryTwitterBot/README.md

 # PoetryTwitterBot
-This repository will include files that describe my process and code for creating a poetry Twitter bot that will respond with poetry when a user tweets an image at the account.
+This repository will include files that describe my process and code for creating a poetry Twitter bot that will respond with neural network generated poetry when a user tweets an image at the account.

-## Description of Files
+# Description of Files

-### Files Currently in Use in the Project
+## Files Currently in Use in the Project

-#### secrets.py
-This file holds the "secrets" that are needed to initiate the 0AuthHandler request including all the access tokens.
-These are found on the app page for your Twitter developer account.
-By having these tokens in one file, it makes it easy to import the contents of the file into whatever project is being used so that 1) code can be shared without sharing private access codes and 2) so that the codes don't need to be added to every file that wishes to use them.

-#### last_seen_id.txt
-This text file holds the Tweet ID of the last tweet that mentioned the account that the function analysed.
+### Main Program Files

 #### twitter.py
 This file contains the code that will